komentify/meteor-comments-ui/GUIDE.md

   },
 })
 ```
-You can also configure if a user can see the pending comments (for example if admin).
+You can also configure if a user can see the pending comments in the widget (for example if admin).

 ```js
 const isAdmin = () => { /*...*/ }